 Notes on the cake pan converter

-- This calculator takes into consideration the shapes (round, square, or rectangular) and the surface area of baking pans.
+- This cake calculator takes into consideration different types of pans (round, square, or rectangular) and the surface area of baking pans.
 The hight of the cake remains unchanged.

 - For springform pans, use this tool if you scale the recipe for a springform pan with another springform pan (i.e., 10-inch springform pan recipe to an 8-inch springform pan).